mjbsp/tbslab/content/labdocs/join.md

 ---
 The success of the Belief System Lab depends on the work of kind, passionate, and intelligent people.
 Thank you for considering joining the lab.
 A living draft of our lab philosophy is [here]({{< ref "/labdocs/philosophy.md" >}}).

-*I am accepting a PhD student for Fall 2021.
-See more below.*

 ## Undergraduate Research Opportunities

 - Students at Michigan State University can work with the lab to learn new skills, gain experiences relevant for grad school, and earn course credit.
 PSY 491 is a pass/no pass option for people interested in work and gaining experiences.
 PSY 490 is a graded option for more experienced students who are able to do (some) independent work and complete a write-up of the project.
 Email [Mark](mailto:brandt15@msu.edu) if you are interested in this option.